ArtemPt239/rainbow-track/README.md

 # Rainbow track
-GNOME extension for smooth two-click time tracking with Toggl Track.
+GNOME shell extension for smooth two-click time tracking with Toggl Track.

+Built with purpose of making time tracking on linux a smoother experience.

 Built on top of [Argos](https://github.com/p-e-w/argos).